All Collections

 You are also able to “undo” a draft and send all of the entries and expenses back to the “Ready To Bill” folder.

-Approved Invoices
+Approved

-If you use the “Approved” step, invoices that have gone through the draft process and have been approved, will now be in the approved folder, ready to be submitted to Quickbooks.
+If you use the “Approved” step, invoices that have gone through the draft process and have been approved will now be in the approved folder, ready to be submitted to Quickbooks.
 You can send individually or in bulk.

 You also have the option to undo and “send back to draft” if you have found that a mistake had been made or if you decide to hold off billing for a particular client or matter.

 This tab will contain the list of invoices that have been processed and are ready to deliver to the client or have already been delivered.
-This is also the area where you can look up prior invoices that are either paid or unpaid.
-You also have the option to “undo” and send an invoice back to the draft folder.
+Here you can also:

 BEHIND THE SCENES - QUICKBOOKS: When an invoice is created in LeanLaw and submitted to QuickBooks, LeanLaw will automatically record the transaction into the proper accounts (Revenue and Accounts Receivable) in QuickBooks.